johnnygerard/fem-contact-form/README.md

 # Frontend Mentor | Contact form

 This is my solution to the [Contact form challenge](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj) from [Frontend Mentor](https://www.frontendmentor.io/).

 On form submission, emails are sent but not delivered to their recipient.
-Instead, they are intercepted by the [Ethereal](https://ethereal.email/) fake SMTP service.
-Messages self-destruct after a few hours.
+Instead, they are intercepted by the [Ethereal](https://ethereal.email/) fake SMTP service and messages self-destruct after a few hours.
 You can access the Ethereal email by visiting the public URL in the browser console.

 [![project status](https://img.shields.io/badge/status-solution%20published-success?style=for-the-badge)](https://www.frontendmentor.io/solutions/full-stack-contact-form-with-ethereal-fake-smtp-service-dXGW_-jm12)